 Additional Reading about the History of the Internet Protocols and the World Wide Web Information system:

-What actually constitutes the making of the internet and web?
+What actually constitutes the making of the internet and the web?

-For a common understanding of what the internet is actually made of, we must first clarify that the software codes of the:
+For a common understanding of what we call the “internet” and “web” are actually made of, we must first clarify that the software codes of the:

-- Internet protocol suite, also known as TCP/IP (largely attributed to Robert Kahn, Vinton Cerf, Gerard Le Lann, Yogen Dalal, Carl Sunshine, Louis Pouzin, Donald Davies, Hubert Zimmerman, et al, c.
-1974), organizes the set of communication protocols to ensure reliable transmission of data by establishing a connection between sender and receiver and confirming that packets are received, and for addressing and routing packets to their destination.
+- Internet protocol suite, also known as TCP/IP, is largely attributed to Robert Kahn, Vinton Cerf, Gerard Le Lann, Yogen Dalal, Carl Sunshine, Louis Pouzin, Donald Davies, Hubert Zimmerman, et al, circa 1974.
+TCP/IP organizes the set of communication protocols to ensure reliable transmission of data by establishing a connection between sender and receiver and confirming that packets are received, and for addressing and routing packets to their destination.

-- Domain Name System (DNS): Converts domain names into IP addresses (created by Dr. Paul Mockapetris in 1983s)
+- Domain Name System (DNS): Converts domain names into IP addresses.
+Created by Dr. Paul Mockapetris in 1983.

-- Transport Layer Security (TLS and formerly SSL): Serves websites over secure, encrypted connections (established by the Internet Engineering Task Force, IETF, in 1999 for TLS, and 1993 for SSL by National Center for Supercomputing Applications, NCSA)
+- Transport Layer Security (TLS and formerly SSL): Serves websites over secure, encrypted connections established by the IETF in 1999 for TLS, and 1993 for SSL by the National Center for Supercomputing Applications (NCSA).

-- URL (Uniform Resource Locator): Identifies web resources (co-created by the IETF, and Tim Berners-Lee in 1982)
+- URL (Uniform Resource Locator): Identifies web resources.
+Co-created by the IETF in 1992, and Tim Berners-Lee in 1994.

-- HTML (Hyper Text Markup Language, influenced by Standard Generalized Markup Language, SGML): Defines the structure and content of web pages (co-created by the IETF in 1986 for SGML, and Dan Connolly and Tim Berners-Lee for HTML in 1993)
+- HTML (Hyper Text Markup Language, influenced by the Standard Generalized Markup Language (SGML): Defines the structure and content of web pages.
+Co-created by the IETF in 1986 for SGML, and Dan Connolly and Tim Berners-Lee for HTML in 1993.

 TCP/IP Code sample